SecureHats/AzWorkspaceManager/README.md

 ## Buy me a Coffee

-I am running on coffee and good music when busy writing code. so feel free to buy me a coffee.
+I am running on coffee and good music when writing code.
+So feel free to buy me a coffee.

 <img src="./media/bmc.png" width="200" height="200" />